DataDog/hiring-engineers/answers.md

 ## Dashboards

 I created two dashboards :
-- One for having a global overview
+- One with a global overview
 ![alt text](screenshots/16.png)
 [Public link to the dashboard](https://p.datadoghq.com/sb/fac52a38d-2a4679219a).

-- One focussing on the production part, with details
+- Another one focussing on the production part with details
 ![alt text](screenshots/15.png)
 [Public link to the dashboard](https://p.datadoghq.com/sb/fac52a38d-3084f320d9).

 ## Impovements

-- Metric units
+### Metric units

-I didn't manage to deal properly with the units since I take the information directly in MW.
-Having multiple thousands (k) of MW diplayed are not making the readability of the graphics easy.
-I should start again with correct metric sent and see what I can do with old metrics since I didn't find any way to change them.
+I didn't manage to deal properly with the units since I'm taking the information directly in MW.
+In the time Graphics, diplaying multiple thousands (k) of MW is not making the readability easy.
+I should start over again by sending correct metrics and see what I can do with old metrics since I didn't find any way to change them.

-- Metric multiplication
+### Metric multiplication

-Once we have those metrics, we can try to correlate them with metrics regarding price/quantity of MW exchanged from the European energy exchange market or other metrics not linked like the average temperature of the country.
+Once we have those metrics, we can try to correlate them with other metrics.
+Here are some ideas :
+- Exchanged price/quantity of MW from the European energy exchange market
+- Irrelevant metrics (i.e. the average temperature of the country)
-We can as well try to catch more precise metrics : some metrics about production in area in France or production in other country are available too.
+- More precise metrics : some metrics coming from smaller area than France or from other countries are available too.

-## Conclusion
+## Conclusion of final question

 First of all, we can notify how big the nuclear production is in France global production system.
-Moreover this is not the only source used : for all the little peaks of the day, fast deployment energy source like gas are used.
-In case of high demand (like a sunday at 7pm in the screenshots), storage resources can be used in order to satisfy the demand until another source is available (gas for instance).
+Moreover this is not the only source being used : for all the little peaks of the day, fast deployment energy source like gas are being used.
+In case of high demand (i.e. on sunday at 7pm in the screenshots), storage resources can be used in order to satisfy the demand until another source is available (i.e. gas).